tableau/extensions-api/docs/trex_getstarted.md

 * [Git](https://git-scm.com/downloads)
 * [Node.js and npm](https://nodejs.org/en/download/)

-You need Node.js and nmp to run the dashboard extension demos.
+You need Node.js and npm to run the dashboard extension demos.
 Node.js is a JavaScript runtime. npm is a package manager for Node.js and is installed when you install Node.js.

 Requirements for using dashboard extensions in Tableau: